BeUp-In-Tech/RistaPro/docs/conversation.md

 - Free plan users cannot create message requests, send chat messages, or upload chat media because `canMessage` is false.
 - Images are normal readable Cloudinary assets in this simplified phase.

+---

 ## Socket.IO

 Clients must connect with the access token in `auth.token` or the `Authorization: Bearer <accessToken>` socket header.
-The server verifies the token and automatically joins the authenticated user room.

 Client events: